Book your train journey to more than 1000 destinations in Europe.

 Bahncard 50: This card gives 50% discount in Germany when travelling with ICE or conventional trains (not valid on Thalys).

-Railplus: The Railplus card offers 25% discount on international journeys with conventional trains everywhere in Europe (in France: only youth and senior).
+Railplus: The Railplus card offers 25% discount on international journeys with conventional trains everywhere in Europe.
+Railplus is not valid on specific trains with compulsory reservation (i.e. Eurostar, Thalys and TGV).

 100% discount Belgium: Holders of a token for free transport in Belgium or a Network Railcard do not have to pay for the Belgian part of an international journey with conventional trains.